natebrunnett/tic-tac-toe-angular-tailwindcss-typescript/README.md

+# Developer Note
+Hi everyone!
+Here is Tic Tac Toe in angular.
+To clone and set up this project locally, here are the commands

+    $ git clone ...git link...
+    $ cd tic-tac-toe-angular-tailwindcss-typescript
+    $ npm i
+    $ ng serve

 # Note from developer
 If you are using Angular for the first time read this documentation from the official website https://angular.io/guide/setup-local